-6. The Community Garden at the former Fromus Centre at Seaman Avenue

-Description: The community garden has plots cultivated by local residents.
+6. The Community Garden at the former Fromus Centre at Seaman Avenue Description: The community garden has plots cultivated by local residents.
 It is owned by Suffolk County Council.

-Corroll Cooling Coolins In reasonably close The Community Garden is situated within a residential area proximity to the community and close to the school. it serves Demonstrably special to a The Community Garden was created by residents to help local community and holds offset food miles and produce locally grown food. a particular local significance Local in character and is not It is local in character (approximately 0.1hectares) and not an an extensive tract of land extensive tract of land.
+In reasonably close The Community Garden is situated within a residential proximity to the area and close to the school. community it serves Demonstrably special to The Community Garden was created by residents to a local community and help offset food miles and produce locally grown food.

+holds a particular local significance Local in character and is not an extensive tract of land It is local in character (approximately 0.1hectares)and not an extensive tract of land.